jorgecarleitao/django-sphinxql/docs/index.rst

 Django is a Web framework for building websites with relational databases;
 Sphinx is a search engine designed to be used in relational databases.
-Django-SphinxQL defines an ORM for using Sphinx within Django.
+Django-SphinxQL defines an ORM for using **Sphinx within Django**.

 As corollary, it allows you to implement full text search with Sphinx in your Django website.
 Specifically, this API allows you to:

 1. Configure Sphinx with Python.
-2. Index text from Django models in Sphinx.
+2. Index Django models in Sphinx.
 3. Execute Sphinx queries (SphinxQL) and retrieve the results like Django.

 .. warning::